 Skip to main content

 The agent is a single container image that runs inside your perimeter.
 It extracts from your sources, builds canonical models, and writes to your destinations.
-It connects outbound to sevvo’s control plane and Temporal cluster — no inbound ports need to be opened.
+It connects outbound to sevvo’s control plane and Temporal cluster.
+For interactive features, the hosted sevvo console connects from the user’s browser directly to the agent over the customer’s network.
+The sevvo control plane never initiates an inbound connection to the agent.

 What the agent is

-A NestJS app that embeds a Temporal worker and a small HTTP server.
-It depends on two things you provide:
+A NestJS app that embeds a Temporal worker and a data-plane HTTP API.
+It depends on three things you provide:

 1. Outbound HTTPS (443) to sevvo’s endpoints and your Temporal address.
 In most environments, no additional egress rules are needed.